allanrehhoff/ff-stylekit/README.md

 # Firefox Custom UI Styling

-A custom theme for Firefox's UI and internal pages using `userChrome.css` and `userContent.css`.
+A custom style kit for Firefox and internal pages and elements using `userChrome.css` and `userContent.css`.
-This setup customizes the accent color, UI elements, internal pages (like about:preferences).
+This stylekit customizes the generel appearance of Firefox.

+Elements include (but not limited to):
+- Highlight colors
+- Sizes
+- Tabs
+- Urlbar
+- Inputs
+- Prompts (alert, confirm etc.)
+- about:preferences
+- about:config

+Hides some duplicate buttons and annoying features when using vertical tabs.

 ## Automatic install
 > [!NOTE]